 Custom molded devices such as the Prosnore are created using a custom impression of your teeth.
 You are typically sent a kit which contains molding clay and a couple trays.
 The trays are filled with clay and you bite down on them to form a custom impression.
 This dental impression is mailed off to a laboratory where your custom device is created and then mailed back to you.
 This type of mouthpiece, while more expensive than other alternatives, offers a closer fit and often lasts longer.

 Which of these stop snoring products do I prefer?

-I have tried every type of device mentioned and have had moderate to great success with with each type.
+I have tried every type of device mentioned and have had moderate to great success with each type.
 Two of my favorites are the hinged jaw (such as the ZQuiet) and the TSD’s (such as the GMSS).
-The reason why I like these two is because they are both compact and very effective.
-While other devices such as the common boil and bite do actually work, I often find them to be somewhat uncomfortable on a long term basis compared to the Zquiet or GMSS.
+The reason why I like these two is that they are both compact and very effective.
+While other devices such as the common boil and bite do actually work, I often find them to be somewhat uncomfortable on a long-term basis compared to the Zquiet or GMSS.

 Which mouthpiece should I buy?

 The anti-snoring mouthpiece is one of the most highly effective stop snoring solutions available.
 With over 100 different products to choose from, deciding which one to buy can be challenging.